Classical & Roman in Limerick 2018

 Not really fancying starting the weekend with a luck-fest against a wall of Heavy Foot Gauls (who were probably on balance better than much of my army), I had started both of my commands with a gap in between them, and lobbed the mini 2-Chariot command over on the left, which saw it end up facing off against the Carthaginian elephant command in a less than ideal matchup.

-As the Limerick sidestreets echoed to the footsteps of Keith Duffy's bishop-kicking Irish Stew, it appeared that the Massed Medium Foot with integral shooting capability were much happier facing a thin skin of Numidians on my right.
+Urging themselves forward with thoughts of Father Jack's candle-lighting cup of tea, it appeared that the Massed Medium Foot with integral shooting capability were much happier facing a thin skin of Numidians on my right.

 The only decent general in my 'I think I submitted it when I was a little bit drunk' list had command of horse and foot - and as the infantry lurched forward the cavalry in his command were sent on a wide outflanking move to seek to put pressure on the Numidians ability to delay my advance by getting behind them right from the off. |